bunqCommunity/bunq-cli/README.md

 ### Generic options

 These are the most basic options that you'll need.
-If `--save` or `-s` isn't defined, bunqJSClient will do everything in memory without writing data to a file.
-Subsequent API calls will be faster if you do use this option since it won't have to setup a new API session with bunq.
+If `--memory` is defined, the bunqJSClient will do everything in memory without writing data to a file.
+Subsequent API calls will be faster if you do not use this option since it won't have to setup a new API session with bunq the next time you use bunq-cli.

 -   `--save`/`-s` Location to store the API session info, defaults to `$HOME/bunq-cli.json`.
 Use the --memory option to ignore stored data.
 -   `--memory` Ignores the stored session info and does everything in memory, useful for testing sandbox scripts without removing the stored key.